apache/arrow/rust/datafusion/README.md

 # Supported SQL

-This library currently supports the following SQL constructs:
+This library currently supports many SQL constructs, including

 * `CREATE EXTERNAL TABLE X STORED AS PARQUET LOCATION '...';` to register a table's locations
 * `SELECT ...
 FROM ...` together with any expression